 Age-related changes in memory (called age-associated memory impairment) refer to the normal slight decline in brain function that occurs as people age.
 Most older people have some memory problems.
 Retrieving memories of new things, such as what is a new neighbor's name or how to use a new computer program, takes longer.
 Older people also have to rehearse new memories more often for the memories to be stored.
 People with this type of memory loss occasionally forget things, such as where they left their car keys.
 But for them, unlike people with dementia, the ability to do daily activities or to think is not impaired.
 Given enough time, these people usually remember, although sometimes later than is convenient.
 This type of memory loss is not a sign of dementia or early Alzheimer disease.

-Mild cognitive impairment is an imprecise term used to describe impairments in mental function that are more severe than normal age-related changes but less severe than those caused by dementia.
+Mild cognitive impairment is an imprecise term used to describe impairments in mental function that are not severe enough to affect daily functioning.
 Memory loss is often the most obvious symptom.
+Memories are actually lost, not merely slow to retrieve, as occurs in people with age-related changes in memory.
 People with mild cognitive impairment have trouble remembering recent conversations and may forget important appointments or social events, but they typically remember past events.
 Attention and the ability to do daily activities are not affected.
-However, about half of people with mild cognitive impairment develop dementia within 3 years.
+However, up to half of people with mild cognitive impairment develop dementia within 3 years.

-Dementia is a much more serious decline in mental function.
+Dementia Dementia Dementia is a slow, progressive decline in mental function including memory, thinking, judgment, and the ability to learn.
+Typically, symptoms include memory loss, problems using language and... read more is a much more serious decline in mental function.
 Memory loss, particularly for recently acquired information, is often the first symptom, and it becomes worse with time.
 People who have dementia may forget entire events, not just the details.
 They may do the following: